ATTCKDigital/FLEX/README.md

 These should serve as the basis for a functioning theme.
 Changes should be made to the files that set parameters/vars only (colors, fonts, general typography and iconography).
 Some items have variables that can be changed (such as the padding and margins sass files).

 ### Global JS
 The boilerplate theme has a variety of existing javascript functions (nav animation, parallax, scroll detection, etc).
 These can be leveraged from any component using ES6 impoprt.
-See `Available Global JS Components` below for detailed information on each function.
+See `Available Global JS Components` in `js` folder for detailed information on each function.

-See detailed README.md in `components` folder.

 ## Plugins